Zachinio/Zapush/README.md

 3. Variable declarations
 4. Members declarations
 5. Static & non-static classes usage
+6. If & else conditions ( without OR / AND )

 #Missing

-1. If conditions
-2. For & while loops
+1. For & while loops
-3. callbacks
+2. callbacks